Rafael-doctom/DaysOfCode/README.md

 # 100 days of code

 This is a repository for my 100 days of code challenge.
 I will be using this repository to track my progress and to share my code.
-This challenge is inspired by [Rafael-doctom](https://github.com/Rafael-doctom/100DaysOfCode)
+This challenge is inspired by [Ismael Apolinario](https://github.com/IAPOLINARIO/100-days-of-code)

 ## Rules